It's really simple to edit your show and episode details through Acast's dashboard, which provides direct control over the tags in your RSS feed.

 Editing your show

-Go to your show on Acast Open, and click the Settings tab.
+Go to your show on Acast, and click the Settings tab.

 Editing your episode

-Similarly, to edit an episode, simply go to that Episode and click the Settings tab.
+Similarly, to edit your show, simply go to that Episode and click the Settings tab.

 From there you'll be able to edit any fields you like:

 Summary (a longer description of the episode, can include links)

 Link (optional: if you have a specific web page for the episode)

 Season (not required—only if you separate your show into seasons)